 Right to lodge a complaint with the Information Commissioner’s Office (ICO) or another supervisory authority

-If you believe the Trust has acted otherwise than in accordance with the GDPR, we would like to hear from you.
+If you believe the Trust has acted otherwise than in accordance with the UK GDPR, we would like to hear from you.
 You have the right to lodge a complaint with the Information Commissioner’s Officer (ICO) www.ico.org.uk / 0303 123 1113.

 Tarka Learning Partnership’s ICO Registration Certificate is available on request.